3 year olds

 Learn.
 Discover.
 Grow.

 Our mission is to offer an environment which encourages intellectual, social and physical development, while providing children a very safe and supportive environment in which to learn, discover and grow.
 Our goal is to nurture students’ natural love of learning (through art, constructive play, exploration, music, outdoor play), and encourage them to be confident, responsible and kind individuals.
-Our program is designed not only to prepare your child for kindergarten, but also for how to navigate life.

 Language, Literacy & Cognitive Development